Haley Skarupa: Playing career

 Skarupa played under-19 hockey for the Washington Pride of the Junior Women's Hockey League.
 In her junior and senior years of high school, she captained the team and won the Liz Turgeon Player of the Year award.

 After graduating, Skarupa matriculated at Boston College, where her parents had studied.
 Across four seasons in the NCAA, she scored 244 points in 144 games, becoming the second-highest scorer in Boston College history among men and women.
 She was a finalist for the Patty Kazmaier Memorial Award in 2015 and 2016.

 Skarupa was drafted fifth overall, in the second round of the 2015 NWHL Draft by the New York Riveters.
 On April 26, 2016, Skarupa's signing rights were traded to the Connecticut Whale in exchange for Michelle Picard.

-Across three seasons in the National Women's Hockey League (NWHL), Skarupa would put up 45 points in 34 games, being named to the 2017 NWHL All-Star Game.
+Across three seasons in the National Women's Hockey League (NWHL), Skarupa recorded 45 points in 34 games, and was named to the 2017 NWHL All-Star Game.

 In May 2019, Skarupa joined the Professional Women's Hockey Players Association (PWHPA) boycott of the NWHL.
 A few months later, she was hired as a hockey ambassador with the Washington Capitals of the NHL.
 She played at PWHPA events from 2020 to 2023.

 Skarupa announced her retirement as a player on March 16, 2023.

 International play

 Skarupa made her international debut at the 2010 IIHF World Women's U18 Championship, winning silver.
 She returned for the 2011 championship, where she recorded 8 points including a hat-trick in a 14–1 gold medal victory over the Czech Republic.

-At the 2012 U18 Championship, Skarupa set a single-tournament record of 11 goals.
-She and Team USA would earn the silver medal.
+At the 2012 IIHF World Women's U18 Championship, Skarupa set a single-tournament record of 11 goals and helped Team USA win a silver medal.
+Her single-tournament record was broken by Jane Daley in 2026.

 Skarupa participated at the 2015 IIHF Women's World Championship, as well as the 2016 and 2017 World Championships, winning gold each time.

 Skarupa represented the United States at the 2018 Winter Olympics.